toolleeo/cli-apps/README.md

 * [Standard Unix Notes](https://github.com/Standard-Unix-Notes/unix-notes) - GPG Encrypted Notes/Notebook manager for BSD/Linux.
 * [Translate Shell](https://www.soimort.org/translate-shell/) - Command-line translator using Google Translate, Bing Translator, Yandex.Translate, etc.
 * [tuxi](https://github.com/Bugswriter/tuxi) - A CLI tool that scrapes Google search results and SERPs that provides instant and concise answers.
+* [Watson](https://github.com/TailorDev/Watson) - Time tracking CLI to know how much time you are spending on your projects.
+It can generate nice reports for clients.

 ## <a name="programming"></a>Programming